Luce/ACLS Dissertation Fellowships in American Art

 Application Guidelines

-Applications must be submitted online and must include:
+Applications must be submitted online and must include the following components:

-- Proposal (no more than eight pages, double spaced, in Times New Roman 11-point font, inclusive of all images and any footnotes or endnotes.
+- Proposal (no more than eight pages, double spaced, with one-inch margins, in Arial or Helvetica 11-point font, inclusive of all images and any footnotes or endnotes).
 Proposals must include at least three images.
 The proposal should explain, briefly but specifically, the nature and scope of your project, approaches or methodologies used, and the significance of this work within your specific and general fields.
 It must also include a brief statement on progress already made and a tentative schedule of work to be accomplished during the grant period.
 Please balance the description of specific work plans against an overview of your goals and the contribution this dissertation will make to the field(s) it engages.
 Applicants who establish a clear intellectual context for their work will be favored in the selection process.
-Please title your proposal in a brief, descriptive way and label sections of your narrative as appropriate to assist readers.)
+Please title your proposal in a brief, descriptive way and label sections of your narrative as appropriate to assist readers.

-- List of publications, exhibitions, presentations, and scholarly/university service (no more than two pages, in Times New Roman 11-point font) [optional]
+- List of publications, exhibitions, presentations, and scholarly/university service (no more than one page, with one-inch margins, in Arial or Helvetica 11-point font) [optional]

 - A statement from the applicant’s institution (preferably from the applicant’s department chair, director of graduate studies, or dean).
 The provided form asks the institutional representative to confirm that the applicant is a doctoral candidate in good standing and that all requirements for the PhD except the dissertation will be completed by the beginning of fellowship tenure.
 Most importantly, the institutional representative should confirm that (1) the normal academic year tuition payments for the awardee will be waived or will be provided by the awardee’s university, and that (2) the university will continue to provide the student with appropriate access to its research resources and facilities.
 The person submitting the statement should not be one of the reference letter writers.